elm-land/elm-land/docs/guide/rest-apis.md

 ## Adding a detail page

-Our new homepage works great– but what if users want to see more detailed information about a Pokemon on a separate page?
+Our new homepage works great – but what if users want to see more detailed information about a Pokemon on a separate page?

 Let's make each of our Pokemon tiles clickable, so they take us to a "Pokemon Detail" page like `/pokemon/bulbasaur` or `/pokemon/pikachu`.
 We can create a new page with the Elm Land CLI: